julsraemy/loud-consistency/02_lux/README.md

 Processing: https://lux.collections.yale.edu/data/set/0234875b-a8a2-46ab-ac8e-18d635e6728f
   Validation failed.
 Validation errors:
   Error 1: /referred_to_by/0 --> {'type': 'LinguisticObject', 'content': 'To request items from this collection for use on site, please use the request links in the HTML version of this finding aid, available at https://hdl.handle.net/10079/fa/beinecke.micro', 'classified_as': [{'id': 'https://lux.collections.yale.edu/data/concept/03f4eb19-0611-4f31-8e09-fc111c52f898', 'type': 'Type', '_label': 'Access Statement', 'classified_as': [{'id': 'https://lux.collections.yale.edu/data/concept/b079998d-bb47-470a-ad7d-d938bd091f8a', 'type': 'Type', '_label': 'Brief Text'}]}], '_content_html': '<span class="lux_data">To request items from this collection for use on site, please use the request links in the HTML version of this finding aid, available at <a href="https://hdl.handle.net/10079/fa/beinecke.micro">https://hdl.handle.net/10079/fa/beinecke.micro</a></span>'} is not valid under any of the given schemas
-  Error 2: / --> Additional properties are not allowed ('_links' was unexpected)
 ```

 ### Textual Work